MalindaVania/Segmentation_Network/README.md

  3. Visdom and dominate

  **Training**
- 1. Downlaod cityscapes datasets as in pix2pix and cyclegan as sugggested in [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
+ 1. Prepare the datasets
  2. Create a folder name *datasets* with the subfolder structures as given in this repo.
  3. Keep the paired data in *train*-subfolder and unpaired data in *trainA* and *trainB* subfolders.
  4. Then run: *python train.py --dataroot ./datasets --model cycle_gan --dataset_mode unaligned --which_model_netG resnet_9blocks --which_direction AtoB --super_epoch 50 --super_epoch_start 0 --super_mode aligned --super_start 1 --name mygan_70 --no_dropout*

 **Testing**
- 1. Downlaod cityscapes test data as in cyclegan as sugggested in [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
+ 1. Prepare the test datasets
  2. Keep the test data in *testA* and *testB* subfolders within *datasets* folder.
  3. Then run: *python test.py --dataroot ./datasets --model cycle_gan --dataset_mode unaligned --which_model_netG resnet_9blocks --which_direction AtoB --name mygan_70 --how_many 100*

  **Training Tips:**
  1. With less paired data, increase the --super_epoch value for better results.
  2. With No paired data, set --super_start 0.
  3. For no unpaired data, set --super_epoch and --niter to same value.
-We have not included the VGG loss in the training script (Commented part).
-We will update this soon. *For any help, please contact us at:  soumya.tripathy@tuni.fi*
+The VGG loss is not included.

  **If you are using this implementation for your research work then please cite us as:**

 ```
 #Citation

-@article{tripathy+kannala+rahtu,
+@article{Vania+Lee,
-  title={Learning image-to-image translation using paired and unpaired training samples},
+  title={Lumbar Vertebrae Synthetic Segmentation in Computed Tomography Images Using Hybrid Deep Generative Adversarial Networks},
-  author={Tripathy, Soumya and Kannala, Juho and Rahtu, Esa},
+  author={Vania, Malinda and Lee, Deukhee},
-  journal={arXiv preprint arXiv:1805.03189},
+  journal={submitted to EMBC 2020
-  year={2018}
+  year={2020
 }

 ```